IIIF/training/iiif-5-day-workshop/day-two/5-viewing-your-manifest-in-a-viewer.md

 We can also try to view the manifest in the online demo of [Mirador](projectmirador.org)

 1. Navigate to [http://projectmirador.org/demo/](http://projectmirador.org/demo/).
-1. Click the `x` box in the upper left of one of the windows to close it.
-1. Hover over the icon to the right of the `x` in the remaining window and click "Add Slot Right."
+1. Click the icon to the right of the `x` in one of the windows and click "Replace Object."

     ![mirador replace object](../images/mirador_replace.png)